 2 For some people, the emotional pain they feel inside is too much to bear.
 It causes them to hurt themselves.
 They turn to carving into their own skin.
 They create wounds and scars.
 We call it self-harm or self-mutilation.

 3 Slicing into one's skin is a drastic action to take!
 Something must be seriously wrong for people to damage themselves in that way.
-About one percent of the population -- one in every one hundred people -- are cutting themselves to cope with emotional pain.
+About one percent of the population - one in every one hundred people - are cutting themselves to cope with emotional pain.
 In many cases the person has been a victim of child abuse.
-Some are angry.
+Some of them are angry.
 The reason for the behavior doesn't matter.
 It's a risky practice.
 The relief doesn't last.
 Cutting is like doing drugs or drinking alcohol.
 It can't solve the problem.
 The person could wind up in the hospital for the injury or mental problems.
 Before that happens, people who engage in this type of behavior need to ask for help.

 Paragraphs 4 to 7: